rberenguel/pinta/README.md

 ### 0.9.4

-- Wrap in dollars to highlight.
-I don't plan on adding Mathtex, so this should be fine.
-Famous last words I guess.
+- Wrap in ~dollars~ single equal signs to highlight.
+I don't plan on adding Mathtex (used dollar initially) but Obsidian uses double =.
+Equal is fine.
+I liked colon, but I don't remember what app used colon (I thought it was Bear but it uses equal… now?)

 ### 0.9.3